christinezxw/INFO6250/exams/exam03/questions.md

 URLs in our browser-side fetch code would be the absolute path of that service.
 For example, if front-end and back-end have the same origin, we can just fetch "/sample", but if the service is on another origin, let's say "http://hahaha/sample", then we should fetch "http://hahaha/sample"

 ## Q17: In our projects we had our services on the same server as our HTML/JS/CSS.
 What would be different about the responses from our server-side code if our services were on a different server? (in production, not in development)
 If front-end and back-end have the same origin, nothing special on the response, but if the service is on another origin, server-side code should send CORS header in the response, to let the browser know that this request is allowed.
+If no CORS header set up, then the fetch will fail, forbidened by the browser.

 ## Q18: If a browser navigates to `http://localhost:3000/page/start` on an express server set up in our conventional way with the below routes, list the web request(s)/response(s) involved, and what the user will see.
 (Hint: If you are uncertain, you can set up and try this code!)